Michael Dalle Stelle

-Michael Dalle Stelle (born 5 July 1990) is an Italian racing driver.
+Michael Dalle Stelle (born 5 July 1990) is an Italian former racing driver.

 Career

 Formula Azzurra

 Following a career in karting, Dalle Stelle graduated to formula racing in 2007 by taking part in the Formula Azzurra championship.
 Driving for the Corbetta Competizioni team, he finished seventh in the championship.

 Formula Three

 Dalle Stelle moved up to the Italian Formula Three Championship for 2008, where he finished ninth in the drivers' championship.

 GP2 Series

 Dalle Stelle was signed by the Durango team to take part in the 2008–09 GP2 Asia Series season from the second round of the championship.
 He replaced Carlos Iaconelli, and his team-mate was Davide Valsecchi.